lennysh/aap-casc-demo/README.md

 2.  **Run the import script:**
     ```bash
-    ./import.sh 2.6 my_prod -t "controller_projects"
+    ./import.sh my_prod -t "controller_projects"
     ```
 * **What this does:**
-    1. Reads connection details from your encrypted `aap_vars/my_prod/vault.yml`.
+    1. Reads `aap_vars/my_prod/vars.env` to get the version.
-    2. Connects to your AAP 2.6 instance.
+    2. Reads connection details from your encrypted `aap_vars/my_prod/vault.yml`.
-    3. Runs the import playbook, which reads configuration files from `aap_vars/my_prod/imports/`.
+    3. Connects to your AAP instance.
     4. Applies *only* the configurations found that match the `controller_projects` tag.

 > **💡 How to find all available tags?**
 >
 > The available tags are different for each AAP version and are now defined in the `script_vars/` directory.
 >
-> To see a full list of supported tags, run the script with a version and environment, but no options (like `-a` or `-t`).
+> To see a full list of supported tags, run the script with just an environment name and no options (like `-a` or `-t`).
 >
 > ```bash
-> ./export.sh 2.6 my_prod
+> ./export.sh my_prod
 > ```
 >
-> This will show the `Usage:` help text, which dynamically lists all valid tags for that version.
+> This will show the `Usage:` help text, which dynamically lists all valid tags for the version associated with `my_prod`.

 ## 💡 Tips and Advanced Usage